dat-ecosystem-archive/docs/docs/terms.md

 ### Dat Link

-Identifier for a Dat archive, e.g. `dat://ab3ed4f...`.
+Identifier for a dat, e.g. `dat://ab3ed4f...`.
 These are 64 character hashes with the `dat://` protocol prefix.
-Anyone with the Dat link can download and re-share files in a Dat archive.
+Anyone with the Dat link can download and re-share files in a dat.

-### Snapshot Archive

-A snapshot archive uses a content-based hash as the Dat link.
-This means that the link is unique for that set of files and content.
-Once the content changes, the link will change.

-Snapshot archives can be used as checkpoints or for publishing specific versions of datasets with guarantees that the content will not change.

 ### Beaker

 The [Beaker Browser](https://beakerbrowser.com/) is an experimental p2p browser that can view and publish dats alongside traditional web browsing.

 ## Technical Terms

+### SLEEP

+SLEEP is the the on-disk format that Dat produces and uses.
+It is a set of 9 files that hold all of the metadata needed to list the contents of a Dat repository and verify the integrity of the data you receive.

+The acronym SLEEP is a slumber related pun on REST and stands for Syncable Lightweight Event Emitting Persistence.
+The Event Emitting part refers to how SLEEP files are append-only in nature, meaning they grow over time and new updates can be subscribed to as a realtime feed of events through the Dat protocol.

+Read the full [SLEEP specification](https://github.com/datproject/docs/blob/master/papers/dat-paper.md#3-sleep-specification) in the dat whitepaper.

 ### Metadata